 RE-ENTRY JOB CENTER

-180 RAP staff is uniquely equipped to assist the re-entry population with obtaining employment upon release from jail or prison.
+180 RAP staff is uniquely equipped to assist the re-entry population with obtaining employment.
 180 RAP assists with resume creation or updates, interview preparation and direct employment referrals.
-To schedule an appointment with the 180 RAP Job Center staff, individuals must first attend Orientation.
+In 2022, the Re-entry Job Center served 2,328 people with a 97% employment rate.
+The Job Center has connections to over 300 second chance employers in every industry.
+Prior to scheduling an appointment with the Re-entry Job Center team, individuals must first attend Orientation.

-If you are an employer interested in scheduling a tour or would like to learn more about Metropolitan Community College’s Re-entry Center and 180 RAP, please contact Marji VoorVart or Diane Good-Collins.
-If you would like to forego the tour and receive potential employment referrals from 180 RAP, complete the online Employment Referral Information Form or if for reason you cannot fill out the online form, please complete the Employment Referral Information downloadable form and scan to firstname.lastname@example.org
+If you are an employer interested in scheduling a tour or would like to learn more about Metropolitan Community College’s Re-entry Center and 180 RAP, please contact Carolyn Laible.
+If you would like to forego a tour and receive potential employment referrals from 180 RAP, complete the online Employment Referral Information Form or if for reason you cannot fill out the online form, please complete the form and scan to firstname.lastname@example.org

 180 RAP - a full turn in the right direction!